sslab-gatech/winnie/docs/walkthrough.md

 ### Step 3: Generate csrss offsets
-The forklib relies on hardcoded offsets that are reverse-engineered from `csrss.dll` and `ntdll.dll`.
+The forklib relies on hard-coded offsets that are reverse-engineered from `csrss.dll` and `ntdll.dll`.
 As you might expect, these offsets vary from system-to-system. **If the offsets are wrong, the fuzzer will not work.
 You need to regenerate the offsets and recompile for YOUR system.** To generate them:

 ```bash
 cd forklib/